RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-UNESCO-Ethical-Impact-Assessment-tool.md

 ---
 title:  "UNESCO Ethical Impact Assessment tool"
-excerpt:  "The Recommendation on the Ethics of AI provides a framework to ensure that AI de (...)"
+excerpt:  "The Recommendation on the Ethics of AI provides a framework to ensure that AI developments align with the promotion and protection of human rights and human dignity, environmental sustainability, fairness, inclusion and gender equality.
+It  (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Assess.png
 sidebar: